minad/consult/README.md

     pressing `M-n`.
   * `consult-multi-occur`: Replacement for `multi-occur` which uses `completing-read-multiple`.
-  * `consult-grep`, `consult-ripgrep`, `consult-git-grep`: **EXPERIMENTAL** Search in current directory.
+  * `consult-grep`, `consult-ripgrep`, `consult-git-grep`: Search for regular expression in current directory.
 Grep is invoked asynchronously, while you enter the search term.
 You are required to enter at least `consult-async-min-input` characters in order for the search to get started.
     The input string is split into two parts, if the first character is a punctuation character, like `#`.
 For example `"#grep-regexp#filter-string`, is split at the second `#`.
-The string `"grep-regexp"` is passed to Grep, the `"filter-string"` is passed to the **fast** Emacs filtering to further narrow down the list of matches.
+The string `"grep-regexp"` is passed to Grep, the `"filter-string"` is passed to the *fast* Emacs filtering to further narrow down the list of matches.
 This is particularily useful if you are using an advanced completion style like orderless. `consult-grep` supports preview.
-  * `consult-find`, `consult-fdfind`, `consult-locate`: **EXPERIMENTAL** Find file by matching the path against a regexp.
+  * `consult-find`, `consult-fdfind`, `consult-locate`: Find file by matching the path against a regexp.
 The input string is treated similarly to `consult-grep`, where the first part is passed to find, and the second part is used for Emacs filtering.
+Note that `find` uses wildcards, e.g. enter `*consult*`, to find all files containing the string "consult".
+In contrast, fdfind uses regular expressions.

 ### Compilation errors